Understanding the Differences in Property Contracts

 The important thing to remember here is that regardless of whether you have a mortgage or a deed of trust, you will certainly have a promissory note.
 It is used in conjunction with these other documents, not instead of.

-This is the document you will issue if you seller finance a house, and it is the document a note buyer is interested in if you decided to sell your note.
+This is the document you will issue if you seller finance a house, and it is the document note buyers is interested in if you decided to sell your note.

 Mortgage vs Deed of Trust